-Keywords: Creative Economy, Behavioral Economics, Community Participation, Creative Village, Malang City
+Keywords: Creative Economy, Behavioural Economics, Community Participation, Creative Village, Malang City

 1. INTRODUCTION

 Currently, the creative economy sector is acknowledged as making a very substantial contribution to Indonesia's national Gross Domestic Product (GDP) and its capacity to generate new jobs through several subsectors, including handicrafts, culinary arts, and cultural tourism (Nadhia Putri Firnanda et al., 2024; Rahman & Hakim, 2024).
-A creative economy includes not just the production of economic value through commodities manufacturing but also integrates components of culture, innovation, and community empowerment into every step (Khuamir & Yazid, 2025; Satrio Pratomo & , Dias Satria, 2021).
+A creative economy includes not just the production of economic value through commodity manufacturing but also integrates components of culture, innovation, and community empowerment into every step (Khuamir & Yazid, 2025; Satrio Pratomo & .
 This industry serves as the foundation for the development of creative communities in Malang City, with the goals of enhancing cultural identity and promoting local economic well-being (Satrio Pratomo & , Dias Satria, 2021).

-The success of establishing creative towns is contingent upon community participation, despite their enormous potential.
+The success of establishing creative towns hinges on community participation, despite their enormous potential.
 However, there are still numerous challenges in implementation, including limited access to finance, barriers to participation, and a lack of knowledge about development tactics that make the most of community behavioral aspects.
 Prior studies have shown that a lack of knowledge and comprehension of local possibilities frequently prevents the community from taking a more proactive role, even when they have considerable talent (Susanto, 2021).
 Additionally, a key barrier to managing creative enterprises at the community level is a lack of knowledge of sustainability methods (Nadhia Putri Firnanda et al., 2024).

 A Behavioral Economics approach is necessary to understand these dynamics because it can explain how psychological attitudes, cognitive biases, and social conventions affect economic choices in a community context (Serván-Mori et al., 2022).
-Cognitive biases and complicated social preferences frequently influence individual decisions in economic behavioral studies, which in turn have an impact on participation rates in economic activities like the culinary arts and crafts (Chollisni et al., 2022).
+Cognitive biases and complicated social preferences frequently influence individual decisions in economic behavioural studies, which in turn have an impact on participation rates in economic activities like the culinary arts and crafts (Chollisni et al., 2022).
 Prior research has often overlooked the impact of psychological variables on community choices, instead concentrating on conventional economic reasoning (Khuamir & Yazid, 2025; Serván-Mori et al., 2022).
 As a result, this study seeks to develop a viable creative village model by pinpointing methods that are tailored to address economic behavioral challenges at the community level (Rahman & Hakim, 2024).

 2. methodology

-This qualitative research focuses on case studies in creative villages that possess significant potential but face community participation challenges.
+This qualitative research focuses on case studies of creative villages with significant potential but facing challenges in community participation.

 2.1 Data Collection Techniques